PyTables/PyTables/doc/source/FAQ.rst

 this!), so there is always the risk that you can lose your data in case of an unexpected event while writing (like a power outage, system shutdowns ...).
-Having said that, if your typical scenarios are *write once, read many*, then the use of !PyTables is perfectly safe, even for dealing extremely large amounts of data.
+Having said that, if your typical scenarios are *write once, read many*, then the use of PyTables is perfectly safe, even for dealing extremely large amounts of data.